Name: Saralee Negro Doll

 Hair/Eyes/Mouth: Sculpted black curls, brown sleep eyes with eyelashes/open-closed mouth with a molded tongue

-Clothes: Light blue organdy Ideal-tagged dress, white socks, off-white shoes, replaced blue bonnet
+Clothes: Light blue organdy Ideal-tagged dress, white socks, off-white shoes, replaced blue bonnet; the doll was also dressed in yellow or white dresses with matching bonnets.

-Other: On the market from 1951-1953, marketed as the first anthropologically-correct black doll in the United States, this doll was created by Sara Lee Creech, who felt Black children should have Black dolls with features like their own.
+Other: On the market from 1951-1953, marketed as the first anthropologically-correct Black doll in the United States, Saralee Negro Doll (note that Saralee is correctly spelled as one word) was created by Sara Lee Creech.
+Creech felt Black children should have Black dolls with features like their own.
 Saralee was promoted by several dignitaries and approved by members of the NAACP.
 Eleanor Roosevelt, Zora Neal Hurston, Ralph Bunche, and Leontyne Price were among the luminaries who were photographed with the doll and otherwise helped promote it.
-(See some of their pictures and others in the slideshow below.)
+(See some of their pictures in Slideshow #1 below.)

 - “Doll for Negro Children.”
 December 17, 1951.
 Life magazine.